jessesquires/.github/CONTRIBUTING.md

 ## [No Brown M&M's](https://en.wikipedia.org/wiki/Van_Halen#Contract_riders)

-If you are reading this, bravo dear user and (hopefully) contributor!
+If you are reading this, bravo dear user and (hopefully) contributor for making it this far!
 You are awesome. :100:

 To confirm that you have read this guide and are following it as best as possible, **include this emoji at the top** of your issue or pull request: :black_heart: `:black_heart:`